The Metro Tunnel will open to passengers in early December, with trains stopping at all 5 new stations.

 What changes will there be to current services?

-For now, the existing Sunbury, Cranbourne and Pakenham line services will continue as previously, with these lines running through the City Loop on the current timetable.
+Until 1 February 2026, existing Sunbury, Cranbourne and Pakenham line services will run through the City Loop on the current timetable.

 The same applies to passengers travelling on all other lines.
 Nothing changes – except they have the option to change to a Metro Tunnel service at Flinders Street or Melbourne Central.